 The first thing to do if you think you’re pregnant is take a pregnancy test — it’s the only way to know for sure.
 A pregnancy test can tell you if you’re pregnant as soon as your period is late.
 Read more about pregnancy tests.

 Early pregnancy symptoms include bloating, sore breasts, upset stomach, and feeling tired.
 But these symptoms can also be caused by other things, like PMS or being sick.
-So symptoms alone can’t tell you what’s going on.
-Only a pregnancy test can.
+And some people don’t have symptoms at all in early pregnancy.
+So symptoms alone can’t tell you what’s going on — only a pregnancy test can.

-If your pregnancy test is positive, make an appointment with your doctor or local Planned Parenthood Health Center right away so you can talk about your pregnancy options and make sure you stay healthy — no matter what you decide to do.
+If your pregnancy test is positive, make an appointment with your doctor or local Planned Parenthood Health Center right away so you can talk about your pregnancy options and make sure you stay healthy — no matter what you decide to do about your pregnancy.
+But be careful to go to a real health center and not a crisis pregnancy center — these are fake clinics that often say they offer pregnancy tests and counseling, but they don’t actually provide a full range of real health care.
+They won’t give you honest information about your pregnancy options, and they don’t have to follow privacy laws.
+Planned Parenthood can help you find somewhere trustworthy.

 I’m pregnant — what do I do now?

-Finding out you’re pregnant can be scary, but try to stay calm.
+Finding out you’re pregnant can feel overwhelming, but try to stay calm.
 You’re going to be okay, and there are people who can help you.

 If you’re pregnant you have 3 options: